sliekens/HTTPortable/README.md

 Unfortunately, most HTTP libraries are hard-coded to use TCP/IP sockets.
 That includes the .NET framework's `System.Net.WebRequest` API and also the ASP.NET framework in its entirety.

 The key goal for this project is to allow any `System.IO.Stream` to be used as the transport channel.
 This opens up tons of new possibilities.
-For example: HTTP over Bluetooth.
+For example: HTTP over RFCOMM.

+The secondary goal for this project is to work the same across all supported platforms.
+It is my opinion that you should only have to test managed code on one platform to be certain that it will work everywhere.
+That can be accomplished by only using managed code.
+This is different from other HTTP APIs in .NET that call into native APIs.
+For example: the HttpClient class in .NET Core uses WinHTTP on Windows and libcurl on Unix variants.
+Those two implementations behave differently, making it more expensive to write code for multiple platforms.

 # Specifications
 Code is based on the latest RFCs regarding version HTTP/1.1.